MadeleineFrey/Project1200/readme.txt

 To compile the game, use the MCB32 Tools compiler.
 Compile it by typing make followed by make install.

+If you want to make the 3D printed platform for the chip-kit, use the stl-file.

 For copyright, see copying file.